Winston-Lin/dziganto.github.io/_posts/2018-1-10-Introduction-to-Hashing.md

 **Answer #2:** Because a larger divisor allocates more memory slots, decreasing the probability of a collision.

->**Side note:** Your best bet is to use prime numbers and if you run out of memory slots leading to collisions, use larger primes.
+>**Side note:** Your best bet is to use prime numbers, and if you run out of memory slots leading to collisions, use larger primes.
 That way you get the best of both worlds - no common factors and a large number of memory slots.

 **Question #3:** How can we extend hashing by adding additional functionality